 - Each video costs about $250 to digitize and process.
 (The price varies among differing formats.)

 - Gifts made beyond this base cost will support the University Archives’ ongoing initiatives to digitize, process, preserve and make accessible the Computer Science Videotape Collection, as well as our wider collections of at-risk audiovisual materials.

 It is through the remarkable generosity of our supporters that we are able to preserve this irreplaceable videotape collection.
-Please consider supporting our work by making a donation to the University Library Archives Fund.
+Please consider supporting our work by making a donation to the Computer Science Audiovisual Preservation Fund.